Dhrunit/React-form-builder/README.md

 Time Taken

-1. 3.5hrs to learn and practice Redux-saga
+1. 3.5hrs to learn and practice Redux-saga as I am new to it
 2. 4 hours to actually build the application

 Improvements